L E O N C O U N T Y A C A D E M I C L E A G U E Leon County ACADEMIC LEAGUE

 Each school fields two teams: JV and Varsity.
 Four players are active per match; alternates are allowed.
 A minimum of eight students must be rostered.

 Each school sets its own academic-eligibility standards using the school's or district's published requirements, whichever is stricter.
-Until the League adds a middle-school division (a planned Year 2 or 3 expansion), middle-school students enrolled at a member school may be rostered on JV or Varsity at the school's discretion.
+Until the League adds a middle-school division (a planned Year 2 or 3 expansion), middle-school students enrolled at a member or feeder school may be rostered on JV or Varsity at the school's discretion.

 JV-to-Varsity sub rule: a JV player may sub up but cannot also play that night's JV match.
 A JV player who appears in four or more Varsity matches in a season is reclassified as Varsity for the remainder.